 Please click here to see School of Education & Human Development information.

 The Education and Human Development major focuses on engaging Colorado's rapidly diversifying student and family population.
 It combines cutting-edge research with real classroom experiences.
-You'll learn from innovative faculty members who are locally, nationally and internationally recognized for their research in early childhood education.
-They will provide you with a robust knowledge base and relevant learning experiences in children's thinking, culturally responsive education, and supporting English language learners, as well as technology as it relates to teaching children in grades kindergarten through sixth grade.
-You'll engage in powerful classroom experiences and benefit from our rich 20-year history of partnerships with local school districts.
+You'll learn from innovative faculty members who are locally, nationally and internationally recognized for their research in special education as well as local teachers who are experts at working with students and families.
+They will provide you with a robust knowledge base and relevant learning experiences in supporting children of all abilities, universal design for learning, culturally sustaining education and more.
+You'll engage in powerful classroom experiences and benefit from our rich 20-year history of partnerships with school districts.

-We will prepare you to become a highly effective, innovative and compassionate early childhood teacher skilled in improving student performance and reaching the needs of today's diverse learners in a variety of school settings.
+We will prepare you to become a highly effective, innovative and compassionate special education teacher skilled in improving student performance and reaching the needs of today's diverse learners in a variety of school settings.
 You will have the skills to be a teacher leader.
 CU Denver graduates often go on to acquire positions in educational leadership as their careers progress.

-This program is a rural partnership with Trinidad State Junior College (TSJC) in campuses in Trinidad and Alamosa, Colorado.
-Students complete the first two years of the program at TSJC to complete an Associate of Arts degree and then transfer to CU Denver to complete their final two years to complete the BA - EDHD degree with an early childhood teaching license.
-During the final two years, students complete CU Denver coursework remotely from Trinidad and are not required to travel to Denver.
-Advising is provided during all four years of the program, whether students are TSJC or CU Denver students.
-Coursework is delivered in a variety of ways, including online, video conferencing, in-person in Trinidad or Alamosa, and fieldwork in rural Colorado in and around Trinidad or Alamosa.
+This program is a rural partnership with Otero Junior College (OJC) in La Junta, Colorado.
+Students complete the first two years of the program at OJC for an Associate of Arts degree and then transfer to CU Denver to complete their final two years to complete the BA - EDHD degree with a special education teaching license.
+During the final two years, students complete CU Denver coursework remotely from La Junta and are not required to travel to Denver.
+Advising is provided during all four years of the program, whether students are OJC or CU Denver students.
+Coursework is delivered in a variety of ways, including in-person in La Junta, online, remote/distance learning, and fieldwork in rural Colorado in and around La Junta.

-- This is an on-campus program in Trinidad and Alamosa with a variety of delivery options for many of our courses including hybrid, evening, weekend, and online courses.
+- This is an on-campus program in La Junta with a variety of delivery options for many of our courses including hybrid, evening, weekend, and online courses.

 Declaring This Major